-Red blood cell growth factors may improve anemia by improving red blood cell production.
+Red blood cell growth factors may improve anaemia by improving red blood cell production.
 Red blood cell growth factors contain the protein erythropoietin.
 Erythropoietin (EPO) is a natural hormone produced by the kidneys to help red blood cells develop fully so that they can carry oxygen.
 The level of erythropoietin in the blood can be measured.
 Patients with a serum erythropoietin level <500 IU/L who require fewer than two units of packed red blood cells (PRBCs) every 4 weeks have been shown to benefit most from the administration of synthetic erythropoietin stimulating proteins.
+Red blood cell growth factors are not routinely administered in Australia.